-As an employer, your organization is legally liable if you do not address issues of harassment and discrimination.
+As an employer in Canada and many other countries, your organization is legally liable if you do not address issues of harassment and discrimination.

 Corporate liability (see page 32 of the OHRC's Policy):

 According to the Code, "Organizations have a legal duty and ultimate responsibility to maintain an environment free from discrimination and harassment because of gender identity and expression."
 It is unacceptable to ignore or fail to address potential or actual human rights violations, whether or not a complaint is made.
 Any corporation, trade union, or occupational association will be held based on "vicarious liability," as they are responsible for any discrimination, including omissions, committed by their employees or agents in the course of employment.